How to Start an Agency (+3 Fail Proof Tips)

 An agency is a company engaged in doing business for another, usually providing services such as advertising, marketing strategy, web development, web design, search engine optimization (SEO), human resources, and much more.
 All types of businesses from any industry can take advantage of an agency’s skill set for their own business.

-The Types of Agencies
+The types of agencies

 There are multiple types of agencies, all providing different services to different types of clients.
 Here are a few of the most common types of agencies.